-Bombay HC Calling Modesty a Woman's 'Most Precious Jewel' Helps No One
+Bombay HC Calling Modesty a Woman’s ‘Most Precious Jewel’ Helps No One

 So determining the guilt of individuals accused of sexual harassment or abuse by assessing whether their actions did indeed violate the survivors’ boundaries — physical or otherwise — might be more helpful in safeguarding the rights of women than the poorly-defined idea of modesty would.

-Acknowledging that the experiences of abuse or harassment can’t be fit into one concrete formula, certainly seems like a step in the right direction.
+Acknowledging that the experiences of abuse or harassment can’t be fitted into one concrete formula, certainly seems like a step in the right direction.
 However, the importance lent to the notion of modesty dilutes its worth to some extent.
-It is time to evolve from it.
+And it is, perhaps, time to evolve from it.